Coherent multi-spin exchange coupling in a quantum-dot spin chain: The effect of position shifts on exchange coupling

 A single non-zero exchange coupling $J_i$ is easily tuned by adjusting the voltage on the relevant barrier $B_i$~\cite{Reed2016,Martins2016SymmetricExchange}.
 When we extend the interaction to more than two spins by pulsing another virtual barrier gate $B_j$, however, the original exchange coupling $J_i$ is strongly affected.
 For example, a large pulse to $B_3$ nominally induces a nonzero $J_3$.
 But adding an additional pulse to $B_2$ during the evolution rapidly and nonlinearly reduces $J_3$ before eventually turning on a $J_2$ [Figs.~\ref{Fig1}(b)].
 In fact, $J_3$ reduces to nearly zero before $J_2$ turns on.

 We now show that this effect primarily results from lateral shifts of the quantum dots during a barrier-gate pulse.
 We have self-consistently calculated the electron density and potential of our device in COMSOL using the Thomas-Fermi approximation~\cite{Frees2019}.
+Our simulation replicates the behavior of the physical device with high fidelity.
+For example, the predicted incremental voltage on $p_4$ required to transition from one to two electrons in dot 4 is about 12.5 mV.
+This corresponds quite closely to the behavior of the device.
+The same transition in the physical device requires a change of 12 mV on $p_4$.
 Figure~\ref{Fig15}(a) shows the potential associated with dots 2 and 3 tuned to single-occupancy as a function of the barrier voltage $B_2$.
 Our simulations include compensation pulses on the plunger gates to match our use of virtual gates in the actual experiment.
 The dots clearly move toward each other as $B_2$ increases.

 To obtain more detailed information about this process, we fit our two-dimensional simulated potentials to an equation of the form~\cite{DeSousa2001}:

 Here $x$ and $y$ are coordinates in the plane of the two-dimensional electron gas, and $V_0$, $a$, $l_x$, $l_y$ characterize the potential wells of the dots.
 Double Gaussians of this type are commonly used to model double dots, but usually a separate barrier term is included, as in Ref. ~\cite{DeSousa2001}.
 Our simulated potential is shallow enough that a separate barrier term is not required to reproduce the potential we simulate.
 By fitting our simulated potentials to Eq.
 2, we extract how the parameters $a$, $l_x$, and $V_0$ vary with $B_2$ [Fig.~\ref{Fig15}(b)].
 The distances between dots 2 and 3, ($2a_2$) and dots 1 and 2 ($2a_1$) change approximately linearly during the barrier pulse, but in opposite directions, because dot 2 moves closer to dot 3 but farther from dot 1.
 Based on the simulations, we calculate that $a_2$ changes by about -0.3 $\mu$mV$^{-1}$, and $a_1$ changes by about 0.19 $\mu$mV$^{-1}$.
 Other parameters of the confinement potential change as well during the barrier pulse.